abpframework/abp/docs/en/Community-Articles/2022-11-22-gRPC-JSON-Transcoding/POST.md

 In this article, I'll show you one of the new features that came with .NET 7: **JSON Transcoding**.

 > I've created a community article to highlight some interesting features (briefly) that are now available with the release of .NET 7.
-You can check from [here](https://community.abp.io/posts/whats-new-with-.net-7-tlq2g43w).
+You can check it from [here](https://community.abp.io/posts/whats-new-with-.net-7-tlq2g43w).

 ## What is gRPC?
 What are the pros and cons?